aimeeallen94/align-pilates/README.md

 ![Back to Top Button](/media/back-to-top-button.png)

 ### Class Detail View
-- Once the 'Book Now & More Info' button is clicked fomr the Classes Page users are brought to the Class Detail View.
+- Once the 'Book Now & More Info' button is clicked from the Classes Page users are brought to the Class Detail View.
 - This is page created specifically for each different class available in the studio where it provides a more detailed description of each class to allow users to decide if a specific class is suitable for them and if they would like to attend.
+- Also available on this page is the option for users to leave a review for a specific class as well as the option to read any reviews that have been left for this class also.
+- The ratings and review form consists of the following fields: class name, star rating, review and author.
+- This form consists of validation that only allows users to submit a review with a star rating of 0 to 5.
+It also consists of validation that the form cannot be submitted unless all fields have been completed.
+- The reviews are displayed in a card format and have the information clearly displayed consisting of class name, review, star rating, author and date.
-- This page also consists of other information about each class such as class level, teacher, cost, time, day and rating in a very clearly laid out and understandable format.
+- This page also consists of other information about each class such as class level, teacher, cost, time, day and an average overall rating (calculated as an average figure form users ratings or displaying 'No Rating' if no ratings have been left) in a very clearly laid out and understandable format.
 - This page also provides a message to people who are booking into classes in the studio alerting them to the fact that currently classes are only available to be booked on a weekly basis and that booking classes in advance of a week or longer is not currently possible in the studio.
 The note does advise users to complete the 'Contact Form' which is linked in the note, that if they would like to book further in advance and the studio would gladly oblige.
 - The quantity is set here to 1 and this quantity cannot be increased or decreaesed by clicking the up or down button on the quantity arrows.
 - At the end of the class detail view there is a three separate buttons, one to allow users to select to 'Continue Browsing' which brings users back to the class timetable view, a button to 'Book Now' which when clicked adds that specific class to the users basket and the last button 'Checkout' which allows users to go the the checkout and from there on to proceed to payment.